JonathanMEdwards/subtext10/doc/language.md

 * Functions are not abstract entities.
 Instead the formula computing any field can be “called” and supplied with alternate subject and argument values to use.
 As a result all code is always executing on concrete input values.
 Code can be edited live, immediately seeing the execution results, as in a spreadsheet.
 * Calling a function is essentially inlining a copy of it.
 Lexical closures fall out of the way that relative paths within a subtree are mapped through copies.
 * A function argument has access to the static type of the parameter definition.
 For example this avoids the redundancy of `insertRow(new Row(...))` instead of just `insertRow(do{:=...})`.
 A function argument also has access to the default value of the parameter, which the function can compute dynamically based on the value of the subject and prior arguments.
-* Functions can have multiple return values, which are accessed via reflection on the function’s execution, avoiding the need to package them with the main return value.
+* Functions can have extra return values, which do not need to be explicitly captured at the call site as in other approaches.
 * Hidden types: Subtext is statically typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
 * Parametric polymorphism (generics) are provided without exposing the concept of a type parameter.
 Generics fall out almost for free from the ability to have dynamically defaulted parameters described above.
-* There is one form of dynamic list structure: the _table_, which auto-generates unique IDs.
+* There is one form of sequential data structure: the _list_, which when containing records serve as _tables_.
-* Tables support _selectors_ which can chose one or more rows from a specific table.
+* Lists can be tracked by automatically assigning hidden unique IDs to their items.
+Tracked ists support _selectors_ which can chose one or more rows from a specific table.
 Selectors can serve as foreign keys.
 They also replace the conventional use of pointers/references, allowing reads and writes to a dynamically chosen location.
 This opens the Pandora’s Box of aliasing and side-effects, but only within the statically-known backing table of a selector.
 Future research will look at exploiting this constraint for precise side-effect analysis.
+* Tracked lists allow precise document versioning and mergeing.

 ### Intentionally excluded features